-7 42 U.S.C. §675(1) requires that case plans include a description of the type of setting in which a child will be placed, including a discussion of the safety and appropriateness of the placement; a plan for ensuring that the child receives safe and proper care and that the child, their parents and their foster parents receive appropriate services to facilitate reunification or permanent placement; the health and educational status of the child; a written description of transitional services to be provided to children 14 years of age or older; the steps being taken for children with a goal of adoption or placement in another permanent home to find a permanent living arrangement for the child; the steps taken on behalf of children with a goal of relative placement to determine the unsuitability of a reunification or adoption and why relative placement is in the child's best interest; and a plan for ensuring the educational stability of the child while in out-of-home care.
+8 42 U.S.C. §675(1) requires that case plans include a description of the type of setting in which a child will be placed, including a discussion of the safety and appropriateness of the placement; a plan for ensuring that the child receives safe and proper care and that the child, their parents and their foster parents receive appropriate services to facilitate reunification or permanent placement; the health and educational status of the child; a written description of transitional services to be provided to children 14 years of age or older; the steps being taken for children with a goal of adoption or placement in another permanent home to find a permanent living arrangement for the child; the steps taken on behalf of children with a goal of relative placement to determine the unsuitability of a reunification or adoption and why relative placement is in the child's best interest; and a plan for ensuring the educational stability of the child while in out-of-home care.

 described by DCYF.
-In each of the 100 cases reviewed, PCG found that the outcome reported by DCYF (whether it indicated a successful case or a non-compliant case) was accurate.
+In each of the 100 cases reviewed, PCG found that the outcome reported by DCYF was accurate.

-DCYF evaluated outcomes for all 2,053 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 case plans rated as a "success" (representing 37.9 percent of the statewide universe of successful cases) is concordant with DCYF's findings with a margin of error of ±10.0 percent at a 95 percent confidence interval.
+DCYF evaluated outcomes for all 1,984 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 case plans rated as a "success" (representing 5.04 percent of the statewide universe of successful cases) is concordant with DCYF's findings with a margin of error of ±9.6 percent at a 95 percent confidence level.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of children served in out-of-home care during the first Reporting Period (2,177 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 430 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of children served in out-of-home care during the third Reporting Period (1,984 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to a sufficient number of cases to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 1,984 cases evaluated during the third Reporting Period, 429 cases would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.

-Since DCYF's performance on this measure during the first Reporting Period[' did not reach the 80 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future Reporting Periods.
+Since DCYF's performance on this measure during each of the first three Reporting Periods did not reach the 80 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from those Reporting Periods, but that the revised sampling criteria be applied in future Reporting Periods.